 Some states also require wills to be notarized.
 Look up the rules in your state or consult a legal expert before signing any paperwork.

-- Keep your will in a safe location and make sure that your executor knows where to find it after you pass.
+First, keep your will in a safe location and make sure that your executor knows where to find it after you pass.
 It may be wise to store multiple copies of your will with other important documents just in case something happens to the original.
 Navy Mutual Members can store important documents of a non-monetary nature in our vault as a benefit of their Membership.

-- Review your will each time you undergo a major life event – having a child, getting married or divorced, buying or selling property, experiencing the death of a beneficiary, or undergoing significant financial changes.
+Second, review your will each time you undergo a major life event – having a child, getting married or divorced, buying or selling property, experiencing the death of a beneficiary, or undergoing significant financial changes.
 Anything that may change the distribution of your assets is a reason to revisit your will and make any corresponding changes.
 Keeping it up to date will ensure that things go as smoothly as possible for your executor and beneficiaries after your passing.

 If you’re interested in learning more about the Navy Mutual vault, contact our customer service team at 800-628-6011.
 To schedule an appointment with a representative who can help you evaluate your life insurance or annuity needs, click here.